OriolAbril/gsoc2019/final_work_submission.md

 done with xarray's `stack(sample=("chain", "draw"))`.
 This combines the `chain` and the `draw` dimension to a single dimension called `sample` which is placed as the last dimension, leaving an object with first the variable shape and then the `sample` shape.
-* I created the `az.plot_elpd` in order to compare pointwise information criteria values of several models, with coloring based on label values and non-degenerate pairwise plots to compare more than two models at once.
+* A new plotting function `az.plot_elpd` was created in order to compare pointwise information criteria values of several models.
+Some of its options include coloring based on label values and non-degenerate pairwise plots to compare more than two models at once.
-* I added many customization options to `az.plot_khat` like coloring based on labels, a summary of the quality of khat values and showing the labels of each observation when hovering over.
+* Many new customization options were added to `az.plot_khat`.
+Some examples are coloring based on labels, a summary of the quality of khat values and showing the labels of each observation when hovering over.
-* I created a context manager `az.interactive_backend` to allow temporal change of matplotlib backend between the ususal inline backend used in jupyter notebooks, jupyter lab or spyder and any of the supported interactive backends.
+* The context manager `az.interactive_backend` was created to allow temporal change of matplotlib backend between the ususal inline backend used in jupyter notebooks, jupyter lab or spyder and any of the supported interactive backends.
-* I also extended the tests of information criteria functions to have their behaviour checked on multidimensional objects (`chain`, `draw` and at least 2 more dimensions).
+* Tests of information criteria functions were extended.
+Now, the behaviour of these functions is also tested on multidimensional objects (`chain`, `draw` and at least 2 more dimensions).
-* I have also started working on sampling wrappers in order to allow ArviZ to refit the same model on different sets of data.
+* Work on sampling wrappers was started in order to allow ArviZ to refit the same model on different sets of data.
 As ArviZ has no sampling capabilities and it is backend agnostic, this wrappers allow it to perform refits and to do them using any backend available like PyStan or emcee.
 At the time of writing, working sampling wrappers for PyStan and emcee have been already written.
 PyMC3 wrappers cannot work yet until this [PyMC3 issue](https://github.com/pymc-devs/pymc3/issues/3007) is fixed.
 The PR implementing this is still unmerged as it also depends on the changes on InferenceData scheme.
-* In parallel to the sampling wrappers, I have also written a port to ArviZ of the reloo function of the brms R package.
+* In parallel to the sampling wrappers, an ArviZ port of the [brms](https://github.com/paul-buerkner/brms) reloo function was also written.
 This function uses the sampling wrappers to calculate exact cross validation values for problematic observations where numerical approximations do not work.
-After GSoC, I also plan on implementing a numerical approximation of the leave-future-out cross validation that also needs to perform some refits of the model.
+After GSoC, we also plan on implementing a numerical approximation of the leave-future-out cross validation (which also needs to perform some refits of the model).

 #### PRs in this caterory